eclipse-hono/hono/site/content/admin-guide/device-registry-config.md

 The Device Registry supports persisting the devices' credentials to a JSON file in the local file system.
 The *Getting started Guide* includes an example configuration which illustrates the file format used.
 The configuration file's location is `/example/src/main/config/example-credentials.json`.

+## Tenants File Format

+The Device Registry supports persisting tenants to a JSON file in the local file system.
+The configuration file's location is `/example/src/main/config/example-tenants.json`.

 ## Configuring Gateway Devices

 The Device Registry supports devices to *act on behalf of* other devices.
 This is particularly useful for cases where a device does not connect directly to a Hono protocol adapter but is connected to a *gateway* component that is usually specific to the device's communication protocol.
 It is the gateway component which then connects to a Hono protocol adapter and publishes data on behalf of the device(s).
 Examples of such a set up include devices using [SigFox](https://www.sigfox.com) or [LoRa](https://www.lora-alliance.org/) for communication.